 Food Stamped documents Shira & Yoav Potash’s challenge to feed themselves on a food stamp budget.
 This has been on my To Watch list since it came out but my library just got a copy of it last week.
 I was the first one to check it out!
 So, I watched the library’s virginal copy last night.Shira is a nutrition educator who teaches families how to eat well within a food stamp budget, as well as children.
 I used to do something similar in a program with Head Start families.
 It was that experience, as well as working with children in my own daycare ,that helped me to understand one of the key pieces to helping people eat well when they’re living on limited resources.
 It all has to do with education.
-I encountered a lot of families who had never made anything that didn’t come in a box or a can.
+I encountered a lot of families who had never made anything that didn’t come in a box or a can(and on the other end of that, MOST low income families did know how to cook but didn’t have the money to eat well).
 I worked with children who could not identify common vegetables.
 Even a potato, despite french fries being a staple of their diet.
 And really, this education is not just needed for poor people.
 This applied to every economic class.When I started this food stamp series , I had a mission and that was very basically, to prove that you CAN eat healthy on a food stamp budget.
-It’s certainly become diversified and I feel like I haven’t focused on things that need to be discussed in depth ( for example I have over 3,000 words sitting in my drafts folder just about junk food and the complexities of why we should/shouldn’t prohibit certain items from being purchased on SNAP and why the current political climate isn’t going to allow change to happen anyway and why.
+It’s certainly become diversified as I’ve become more aware of obstacles others face to make that happen.
+I feel like I haven’t focused on things that need to be discussed in depth ( for example I have over 3,000 words sitting in my drafts folder just about junk food and the complexities of why we shouldn’t prohibit certain items from being purchased on SNAP and why the current political climate isn’t going to allow change to happen anyway and why.
 It needs to be put out there but it needs edited so people don’t fall asleep reading it) .
 Overall though, this is still my main objective .
 This was also the basic premise Shira set out to explore :Can you eat healthy on a food stamp budget?

 First of all, the amount Shira & Yoav worked with is quite a bit less than most food stamp challenges you read about.
 The amount they allowed was about $1 per meal for one week.
 Realistically, this is more accurate than the $35/week amount most challenges work with.
 This has been hotly debated both here and on my Facebook page before.
 I also moderate a private group online for food stamp recipients and no one receives this amount of $35/person.
 Right now, we receive $20/person per week and that seems to be about the norm.The film showed both Shira and Yoav’s grocery shopping trip and also the grocery shopping trip of a food stamp recipient.
 Whereas Shira & Yoav’s objective was to eat healthy, the food stamp recipient represented the Standard American Diet.I took notes while watching and compared how we shop to both: